arn-the-long-beard/talk-and-seek/README.md

  The redux store has information about the server in case of test on local network

- There is also a promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need
+ There is also a promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO

 ### Redux persistency and Isomorphism ###